chuanhe97/chuanhe97.github.io/_pages/about.md

 <a href='https://twin-cities.umn.edu/'>University of Minnesota</a>

+Welcome to my homepage!

+I am currently a postdoctoral associate in the Department of Computer Science and Engineering at University of Minnesota working with Professor Ju Sun.
+Before that, I earned my PhD from the Department of Industrial and Systems Engineering at the same university under the supervision of Professor Zhaosong Lu.
+I received my bachelor's degree from the School of Mathematical Sciences at Xiamen University, with thesis advised by Professor Wen Huang.
+I am interested in the dynamic intersections of data science and optimization.
+My current research centers on building theory for structured optimization in machine learning and creating algorithm packages for data-driven optimization problems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 # Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.